From the Quadrilateral to the Parallelogram

 Then the quadrilateral in front of you ABCDABCD is a parallelogram.

-We are asked, are there two pairs of opposite angles equal in this quadrilateral?
+We check: are there two pairs of opposite angles equal in this quadrilateral?
 If the answer is yes, it is determined that the quadrilateral is a parallelogram.

 To better understand the logic behind this statement, we will prove it here: